 So as for other Sunni theologians: they all mentioned ‘Ali’s grave in their biographies of him, however, they always made it a point to state their objections to Rafidah Shia (and Zaydi) claims to Najaf and consistently pointed out that Shia sources were invalid and exaggerated.

 Shias often cite Ibn Abi al-Hadid, the crypto-Rafidi scholar (Mu’tazili in his Usool, yet he too is paraded by the Shia as a Sunni authority!), who vehemently claimed that ‘Ali’s (رضي الله عنه) grave is indeed located in Najaf.
 Of course, he could not provide any substantial proof for his claim, rather he presented a conspiracy theory (‘Ali’s sons confusing people about his grave).

 The Zaydi (leaning) Shia scholar Abu al-Faraj al-Isfahani (often paraded as a Sunni scholar by Twelver Shia) of course claimed that ‘Ali’s (رضي الله عنه) grave is in Najaf.
-Again, he like his predecessors could not provide definitive proofs.
+Again, he, like his predecessors, could not provide definitive proof.

 The Twelver Rafidah are of course the sect with the most extreme and absurd claims.
 The tomb and shrine obsessed Persian Zindiq of Qom, Ibn Qulaway (student of al-Kulayni and teacher of al-Mufid), claimed that al-Husayn’s (رضي الله عنه) head was buried next to ‘Ali’s (رضي الله عنه) grave.
 Sufis in Damascus and Cairo also claim al-Husayn’s (رضي الله عنه) head, each grave-worshipper has created his own pilgrimage in the name of Ahlul-Bayt (عليهم السلام)